 Welcome Ultra Runners!

-No Deferrals/No Refunds/No Transfers – There are no deferrals, no refunds, and no transfers for any reason, including injury.
+No Deferrals/No Refunds/No Transfers – There are no individual deferrals, refunds, or transfers for any reason, including injury.
 However, we’ll allow runners to switch from the 100 miler to the 100k or 50 miler, and vice versa, after you have signed up.
 Please note that you cannot switch races on race day.

 Qualifiers – The Indiana Trail 100 is a UTMB and Western States qualifier.

-Volunteers – The Indiana Trail 100 is known nationally for its volunteers.
-For information on how you can you can join our team as a volunteer please contact Steve Carr at email@example.com.
+Volunteers – The IT100 is known nationally for its volunteers.
+For information on how you can join our team as a volunteer please contact Kate at firstname.lastname@example.org.

 Site Protocol – Our website and Facebook Forum/Event Page is specific to the IT100.
 Topics discussed include ultra running in general but the focus is primarily on our event as an informational guide to our runners.

-Indiana Trail 100/Glacial Esker 40 Website – Please visit our website if you have any further questions about our events: https://ignitetrailseries.com/indianatrail.html
+Indiana Trail 100 Website – Please visit our website if you have any further questions about our event: https://ignitetrailseries.com/indianatrail